-Help soothe cracked nipples by using this all-natural, homemade nipple cream for breastfeeding!
-Made with only two ingredients plus the healing herbs of lavender and calendula, this DIY nipple cream is a staple for new moms.
+Help soothe cracked nipples by using this all-natural, DIY nipple cream made for breastfeeding mamas!
+Made with only two ingredients plus the healing herbs of lavender and calendula, this homemade nipple cream is a staple for new moms.

 Don’t let the infused herbs scare you off, this homemade nipple cream is extremely simple to whip up and perfectly soothing for breastfeeding mamas (so are these no-bake lactation cookies!)